bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 two layers with a 3x3 kernel without stride.
 These configurations have been found empirically by the NVIDIA team.

-#### 2. Attempts to reduce overfitting in the model
+### Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on four different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Model parameter tuning
+### Model parameter tuning

 The model used an Adam optimizer, so the learning rate was not tuned manually.
 As an error measure, I chose `mean_absolute_error` to encourage the network to take a turn as errors are less heavily penalized than with `mean_squared_error`.

-#### 4. Appropriate training data
+### Appropriate training data

 I have started with the central images of the supplied test data (`data`).
 This got me until the dirt corner where the model preferred